simvia-tech/Videos/[Learn & Understand] Von Karman vortices Part 1 - Mesh & Geometry on Salome/Details on each step.md

 Move into 1D and we're going to impose a wire discretization algorithm with the hypothesis "number of segments" set to 30.
 This means that along each vertices of the mesh there will be 30 equidistants segments `[9:20]`.

-At this stage if you right click on the mesh you just created and go on compute you're going to see that you have a much finer mesh around the hole than elsewhere `[9:20]`.
+At this stage if you right click on the mesh you just created and go on compute you're going to see that you have a much finer mesh around the hole than elsewhere `[9:44]`.
 Second thing you'll notice is in 3D along the z-axis you have much more elements than what you want.
-We need only one element along Z.
+We need only one element along Z `[9:49]`.

-## Refining the mesh by adding sub-meshes
+## Refining the mesh by adding sub-meshes `[9:54-11:10]`

 We are now going to create sub meshes to solve these issues.
 Right click on the mesh you just created and go on create submesh `[9:50]`.
 Here we'll select the Z edges geometry group and impose a new 1D wire discretization algorithm.
 Go into hypothesis